 Ventures

-Busag is investing in companies, ventures and real estate projects domestically and abroad.
+Busag is actively investing in companies, ventures, and real estate projects domestically and abroad.

 Photography

-Busag has a passion for photography, posters and digital printing.
+Busag is driven by a genuine passion for photography, poster art, and cutting-edge digital printing.

 Technology